The importance of Paediatric Sports Science

 First, it provides us with insights into the interaction between growth, maturation, and development of motor skills, which potentially allows us to more accurately identify and develop elite talent.

-Second, it provides information about the optimum methods for training children on varying ability levels according to their phase of growth and maturation so that injury and burnout is avoided.
+Second, it provides information about the optimum methods for training children on varying ability levels according to their phase of growth and maturation so that injury and burnout are avoided.

-Third, it provides possible strategies for how sports and fitness can be used to combat childhood obesity, which directly helps in reducing future national healthcare costs.
+Third, it provides possible strategies for how sports and physical fitness for kids can be used to combat childhood obesity, which directly helps in reducing future national healthcare costs.

 And fourth, it brings to light methods for improving the retention rate of children entering into a sports ecosystem.
 This is of paramount importance because retaining children in a sport or exercise program will help ensure optimal health during adulthood in addition to providing an adequate pool of participants with the potential to compete in the international sporting arena.

 It would be fair to surmise that a better understanding of Paediatric Sports Science by a coach and a parent is potentially at the heart of not only the nation’s international sporting success, but can also positively impact the future health of the nation.